Atalanta

 Atalanta (/ˌætəˈlæntə/; Ἀταλάντη) is a heroine in Greek mythology.
 There are two versions of the huntress Atalanta: one from Arcadia, whose parents were Iasus and Clymene and who is primarily known from the tales of the Calydonian boar hunt and the Argonauts; and the other from Boeotia, who is the daughter of King Schoeneus and is primarily noted for her skill in the footrace.
 In both versions, Atalanta was a local figure allied to the goddess Artemis; in such oral traditions, minor characters were often assigned different names, resulting in minor regional variations.

 Mythology

 Early life

 Atalanta.
 Marble, 1703–1705.
 Copy by Pierre Lepautre of a Roman work after a Hellenistic original.

-At birth, Atalanta was taken to Mount Parthenion to be exposed because her father had desired a son.
-A she-bear—one of the symbols of Artemis—whose cubs had been recently killed by hunters came upon Atalanta and nursed her until those same hunters discovered her and raised her themselves in the mountains.
+At birth, Atalanta was taken to Mount Parthenion to be exposed because her wealthy father had desired a son.
+A she-bear (one of the symbols of Artemis), whose cubs had been recently killed by hunters, came upon Atalanta and nursed her until those same hunters discovered her and raised her themselves in the mountains.
 Atalanta then grew up to be a swift-footed virgin who eschewed men and devoted herself to the huntress Artemis.

 Atalanta modelled herself after Artemis, wearing a simple sleeveless tunic that reached her knees and living in the wilderness.
-While living in the wild, Atalanta slew two centaurs with her bow and arrows, Rhoecus and Hylaios, after her beauty caught their attention and they attempted to rape her.
+While living in the wild, Atalanta's beauty caught the attention of two centaurs, Rhoecus and Hylaeus.
+They attempted to rape her, but she slew them with her bow and arrows.